 “I just wanted to say again how much I enjoyed the course, a truly inspiring experience… I’ve been doing lots of reflecting about what we covered and trying to put it into practice!”SM, Argyll

-Each participant will have plenty of time each day to put what they have learned into practice and you will be encouraged to make and share your work with the other participants at the end of each day.
+Each participant will have plenty of time each day to put what they have learned into practice.
 Adam and Colin will always be on hand to offer advice, guidance and cups of tea.
+We’ll talk about what inspires us to take photographs, how we can turn ideas into stories and how to undertake and complete projects.
 There will also be plenty of down time – an opportunity to socialise and share stories and experiences – and to ask lots of questions.
-We’ll talk about what inspires us to take photographs, how we can turn ideas into stories and how to undertake and complete projects.
+You can even bring your costume and swim in the crystal clear waters of the famous flooded slate quarries on the island.
 You will have the chance to have your portfolio reviewed by both Adam and Colin, so please bring some examples of your work with you if you wish.

 What is included:

 All teaching, guidance and encouragement to take great photographs.
 We have a large communal lounge with big screen for looking at and reviewing work.
 Theory and practice will take place both inside and outside, so come prepared to be on the move.

 Your accommodation.
 There will be a maximum of six participants on the courses and you will be accommodated in one of two traditionally designed, modern cottages (Chattan and An Rubha) which look out over the Firth of Lorne to the neighbouring island of Mull.
 Each participant will have her/his own separate bedroom.
 Each cottage has its own well-equipped kitchen, generously-sized shared bathroom and communal area for socialising.
 Both cottages have gardens, with Chattan also having a patio to the rear.